nfcd/compGeo/README.md

 4. Execute the terminal command `git clone <fill in path here>`.
 5. Now you can start working with the resource files.
 They are saved in the folder you chose in the 2. step.

-### Updating the repository
+### Updating your local files
-Once in a while you should update your local files with eventual changes.
+Once in a while you should update your local files.
 This is important since we will be including new chapters along.
 1. Open a terminal.
 2. Navigate inside the folder of the repository on your machine. (`cd <foldername>`)
 3. Execute the terminal command `git pull`